evanheisler/evanheisler/README.md

 ```

 - I’m currently working on:
-  - 🐶  a data management platform for tracking shelter animals around the country and
+  - 🐶  a data management platform for tracking shelter animals around the country
   - 🌳  an application allowing land owners to be paid for keeping their forests to sequester CO2 emissions